Zeenuxo/zeenuxo/README.md

 ### :technologist: `About Me`

 :alien:      &thinsp;  A Friendly neighbourhood coder from United Kingdom.  <br>
-:ninja:      &thinsp;  I'm currently working on a "Secret" project in collab with @Shining-dev <br>
+:ninja:      &thinsp;  I'm currently working on a "Secret" project in collab with geeky friends <br>
 :feather:    &thinsp;  I'm a keen Coder.
 Interested in learning new things. <br>
 :postbox:    &thinsp;  You can reach me on zeenuxo@gmail.com                <br>
 :sparkles:   &thinsp;  Speed-Force is real !
 Check Out [zeenuxo.me](http://zeenuxo.me)